cjmarvin/crifors/README.md

 	make clean

-This command will remove all backup and compiled files so that the directory reverts back to its original state.
+This command will remove all logs, backup and compiled files so that the directory reverts back to its original state.
+However it will not remove any fits files in the 'output' directory.

 # _Examples_